pieterdd/user-idle-rs/README.md

-# Get the idle time of a user
+# user-idle2

+This is a fork of [user-idle-rs](https://github.com/olback/user-idle-rs), which had been idle for a while and did not support Wayland.

 | OS              | Supported |
 | --------------- | --------- |